-Cabinet is asked to:
+Council is asked to:

-- 1.)
-Endorse the North London Waste Plan (set out in Annex 1) for publication and subsequent submission to the government; - 2.)
-Authorise that the Executive Director of Place, in consultation with the Cabinet Member for Property and Assets, and in conjunction with the other North London boroughs, to submit appropriate changes to the Waste Plan in the run up to, and during, the public examination into the document. - 3.)
-Recommend the North London Waste Plan to Council on 21 November 2018 for approval.
+- 1. Approve the North London Waste Plan (set out in Annex 1) for publication and subsequent submission to the government; - Authorise that the Executive Director of Place, in consultation with the Cabinet Member for Property and Assets, and in conjunction with the other North London boroughs, to submit appropriate changes to the Waste Plan in the run up to, and during, the public examination into the document.